 If you only need to apply block policies by domain and/or domain (content) categories, you can enable HTTPS filtering on the 210 and higher as opposed to using SSL Inspection.
 Unlike SSL Inspection, HTTPS filtering does not decrypt the encrypted portion of URLs.
 This prevents monitoring or capturing of social media interactions such as posts, chat, comments, shares, etc.

 HTTPS Filtering and Block Pages

-When HTTPS access is denied, the user will ONLY be presented with a block page IF you also set Enable HTTPS Blockpage to Yes on the BLOCK/ACCEPT > Configuration page.
+When HTTPS access is denied, the user is only presented with a block page if you also set Enable HTTPS Blockpage to Yes on the BLOCK/ACCEPT > Configuration page.
 Otherwise, the user is not presented with a block page.
 Note that the user will get an error message in their browser when attempting to visit blocked domains over HTTPS with the following configuration: